apple/swift-algorithms/Guides/RecursiveMap.md

 ### Traversal Option

 This function comes with two different traversal methods.
+This option affects the element order of the output sequence.

+- `depthFirst`: The algorithm will go down first and produce the resulting path.

+- `breadthFirst`: The algorithm will go through the previous sequence first and chaining all the occurring sequences.

 ## Detailed Design